RetoKrummenacher/sc25-reproduce/README.md

 - `build.smk`: file containing the steps to build DAPHNE (download source code (commit in `doe.smk`), download singularity image, and compile)

-- `daphne_local.smk`: file containing the rules for a single node experiments with DAPHNE executing all the benchmark on all the matrices for a given number of threads, for a set of scheduling schemes, and repeated a given number of time (all the paramaters are defined in `doe.smk`).

-- `experiments_mpi_vs_omp.smk`: file containing the rules for an experiment comparing the scaling ability of threads (`omp`, bad naming i know) and `mpi` processes on a single machine.
+- `experiments.smk`: file containing the rules for an experiment comparing the scaling ability of threads on a single node.

-- `experiments_mpi.smk`: file containing the rules for an experiment comparing the scalability performance of all the languages.
+- `experiments_mpi_local.smk`: file containing the rules for an experiment comparing the scaling ability of `mpi` processes on a single node.

-- `experiments_full_mpi.smk`: file containing the rules for an experiments
+- `experiments_mpi_scale_nodes.smk`: file containing the rules for an experiment comparing the scaling ability of `mpi` processes on a multiple node.

-- `analysis.smk`: file containing rules to produce the aggregated CSV files. **This workflow uses R, I recommand using the Nix Flake to get the R environment on your laptop, not miniHPC**

-### Snakemake 101
+#### Snakemake 101

-**All the snakemake commands are to be ran from the root of the repository**
+**All the Snakemake commands are to be ran from the root of the repository**

 To dry-run a workflow: